TMJ Beautiful Smile

 Worn or Chipped Teeth

 Most patients are not even aware that they grind their teeth, as most patients grind while they sleep.
-A properly trained Neuromuscular dentist can examine the teeth and identify the type of grinder that you are.
+A properly trained Neuromuscular dentist can examine the teeth and identify if grinding is related to your chipped or worn teeth.
 They can identify and correct the cause of your grinding.

 If you see that your teeth look ground down, or you find yourself clenching your teeth, contact Dr. Morgan for a consultation right away.
 The tooth structure that you loose can only be replaced aesthetically with porcelain restorations.